 The Office of the Colonial Storekeeper was the government apparatus responsible for the provision of logistic services to the early Colonial Government of New Zealand.
-Established in 1840, the appointment of Colonial Storekeeper was discontinued in 1844 only to be reestablished in the early 1860’s until falling into disuse in 1871.
-Having Military and civilian responsibilities the Colonial Storekeeper and can be considered as the foundation of New Zealand’s Military Stores services.
+Established in 1840, the appointment of Colonial Storekeeper was discontinued in 1844 only to be re-established in the early 1860s until falling into disuse in 1871.
+Having Military and civilian responsibilities the Colonial Storekeeper can be considered the foundation of New Zealand’s Military Stores services.
 Providing an overview and background this article provides a brief history of the Colonial Storekeepers of New Zealand.

-The Office of the Colonial Storekeeper has its origins with the Colonial administration of New South Wales, which from 1836 had two distinct supply organisations;
+The Office of the Colonial Storekeeper has its origins in the colonial administration of New South Wales, which from 1836 had two distinct supply organisations.

 - The Ordnance Board which was responsible for British Government (Imperial) Stores, and

-- The Colonial Storekeeper, which was responsible for “Colonial stores”.
+- The Colonial Storekeeper was responsible for “Colonial stores”.